fkyprianou/deved-platform/content/blog/en/low-code-leverage-ai-studio-airtable.md

 ---
-title: "Low Code Leverage: AI Studio + Airtable"
+title: "Low Code Leverage: AI Studio with Airtable"
-description: This tutorial will show you how to create a backend database with Airtable for a conversational AI agent in Vonage's AI Studio.
+description: This tutorial will show you how to create a backend database with Airtable for a Conversational AI agent in Vonage's AI Studio.
 All in Low Code!
 author: benjamin-aronov
 published: true
 published_at: 2023-02-26T12:46:26.526Z